Murder of Nancy Pfister: Trey and Nancy Styler

 The Stylers paid Pfister a total of $6000 during their stay, which she kept in a safe deposit box at the same bank where Kathy Carpenter was employed.
 Pfister called Carpenter and told her she was kicking the couple out when she returned.
 By this point, the Stylers told Carpenter that they would be out by February 22.
 Pfister returned that day but they had not yet removed all their belongings.
-Pfister allowed them to come back a few times a week in order to move all of their belongings to the motel in Basalt.
+Pfister allowed them to come back a few times a week to move all of their belongings to the motel in Basalt.

 When the couple failed to do so in a timely manner, Pfister began locking the house during the day while she went to work.
 After Pfister's body was discovered, the two were separately questioned by police, and they both denied any involvement in the crime.
 Trey Styler took and failed a polygraph test, which added to investigators' suspicions, but they could not make a murder case against the two.
 DNA could not be used, because it could easily be explained; the couple had lived with Pfister for five months before the murder.
 The Stylers were released later that day.

 A few days later, a Basalt city worker was picking through a public trash bin when he discovered a bloody hammer, pill bottles with Nancy Pfister's name printed on them, and a vehicle registration for Trey and Nancy Styler's Jaguar X-Type.
 The city worker immediately contacted police.
 Police discovered that the trash bin was behind the motel where the Stylers were staying.
 Another important piece of evidence came when investigators discovered the owner's key to the closet in which Nancy Pfister's body was found outside the Stylers' hotel room.
 The Stylers were arrested on March 3, 2014.

 Shortly afterward, investigators developed a theory that Kathy Carpenter had helped the two commit the crime based upon the way she made her 911 call, which supposedly contained 39 "indicators of guilt," and multiple statements Carpenter allegedly made to investigators describing items she had seen at the crime scene that seemed impossible to have been observed.
 Kathy Carpenter was arrested and charged with first degree murder three weeks later.
 Carpenter maintained her innocence.

 In her interview with the police, Nancy Styler said that Pfister was a liar and an alcoholic (Pfister had been arrested on DUI charges) and hated by everyone in the community.
 Pfister had called her and her husband "trailer trash" and said they should be living in a "trailer park."
 According to Nancy Styler, Pfister treated her "like a slave" and treated Carpenter the same way.
 Prosecutors used this to say the Stylers and Carpenter had motive to kill Pfister.